nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

    NodeCollections support array indexing.
 Array indexing is done by passing a list or tuple of indices when indexing.
 A NodeCollection with the node IDs at the chosen indices is then returned.
-   Note that all indices must be unique because all node IDs in a NodeCollection must be unique.
+   Note that all indices must be strictly ascending and unique because all node IDs in a NodeCollection must be unique.

    >>>  print(nrns[[1, 2, 5, 6]])
         NodeCollection(metadata=None,